Killing of Jeffrey Doucet

-Leon Gary Plauché (/plou'Sei/ ploh-SHAY; November 10, 1945 – October 20, 2014) was an American man known for publicly killing Jeffrey Doucet (/'du:sEt/ DOO-set; February 3, 1959 – March 17, 1984), a child molester who had kidnapped and raped Plauché's son, Joseph Boyce "Jody" Plauché (born April 27, 1972).
-Plauché shot Doucet on March 16, 1984 as he was being escorted through Baton Rouge Metropolitan Airport by law enforcement to face trial for what he had done to Plauché's son, an event that was captured on camera by a local news crew.
+On March 16, 1984, Leon Gary Plauché (/plou'Sei/ ploh-SHAY; November 10, 1945 – October 20, 2014) shot and killed Jeffrey Paul Doucet (/'du:sEt/ DOO-set; February 3, 1959 – March 17, 1984), who had kidnapped and molested Plauché's son, Joseph Boyce "Jody" Plauché (born April 27, 1972).
+Plauché shot Doucet as he was being escorted through Baton Rouge Metropolitan Airport by law enforcement to face trial, an event that was captured on camera by a local news crew.
 Plauché was given a seven-year suspended sentence with five years' probation and 300 more hours of community service, receiving no prison time.
-The case received wide publicity because some people questioned whether or not Plauché should have been charged with murder.
-When he was questioned as to why he shot Doucet, Plauché contended that he was in the right for killing Doucet for abusing his son and that any parent in a similar position would have taken the same action stating "if somebody did it to your kid, you'd do it too."
+When he was questioned as to why he shot Doucet, Plauché contended that he was in the right for killing Doucet for sexually assaulting his son and that any parent in a similar position would have done the same thing, stating "If somebody did it to your kid, you'd do it too."

 Kidnapping of Plauché's son by Doucet

 Plauché, a native of Baton Rouge, Louisiana, was separated from his wife, June, at the time of the shooting.
 He served as a sergeant in the United States Air Force and worked as a heavy equipment salesman.
-During 1983 and 1984, his 11-year-old son Jody was taking karate lessons with an instructor, 25-year-old Jeffrey Doucet.
-Unbeknownst to Jody's parents, Doucet had been sexually abusing the boy for at least a year.
-On February 14, 1984, Doucet kidnapped Jody and took him to a motel in Anaheim, California, where he sexually assaulted and molested him.
+During 1983 and 1984, his eleven-year-old son Jody was taking karate lessons with 25-year-old instructor Jeffrey Doucet.
+Unbeknownst to Jody's parents, Doucet had been sexually abusing him for at least a year.
+On February 14, 1984, Doucet kidnapped Jody and took him to a motel in Anaheim, California, where he sexually assaulted him.
 Jody, the focus of a nationwide search, was found after Doucet allowed the boy to place a collect call to his mother from the motel.
 California police raided the motel and arrested Doucet on February 29 without incident.

 On March 1, 1984, Jody was returned to his family in Louisiana.
 In an interview with a news television crew, Plauché stated that after he heard reports that Doucet had sexually assaulted his son, he felt a sense of helplessness and did not know how to deal with the situation.